Vyral/base-template/_drafts/hows-our-real-estate-market-doing.md

 {% include youtube.html %}

+<center><em>Here’s what you should know about Calgary real estate.</em></center>

-After three months of COVID-19 weighing heavily on the housing market, sales activity has continued to trend up from the previous months.
+<br>After three months of COVID-19 weighing heavily on the housing market, sales activity has continued to trend up from the previous months.

 Monthly sales are nearly 2% lower than the activity recorded last year.
 However, this represents a significant improvement compared to the past several months, where year-over-year declines exceeded 40%.